samklas/bitcoin_analysis/README.md

 About The Project

 Bitcoin Analysis is a web site to analyze historical data of Bitcoin.
-Data is provided by CoinGecko API.
+The Data is provided by CoinGecko API.
 Following analysis are available at the moment:
 1. The longest bearish (downward) trend in a given date range
 2. The highest volume in a given date range
 3. The best dates to buy and sell Bitcoin to maximize profit in a given date range